lynnfaraday/aresmush.com/_root/fs3/fs3.3/tweaking-fs3.md

 * **Carrot on a Stick** - You feed people a continual stream of adancement as an incentive to keep playing.
 This is what you find in many traditional RPGs and MMOs.
 * **Hero's Journey** - Characters get really good really quick because they're heroes.
 The hero begins the journey as a farmer/apprentice/etc. and by the end of the (typically very short) journey they're a legend.
 * **Reward-Based** - If you do things that the staff approves of, you will advance faster.
-* **Realistic** - Learning takes time.
-Lots of time.
-You may pick up a new hobby here or there, but in the IC timespan covered by a typical MUSH at a 1:1 time ratio, character skills aren't going to meaningfully change.
+* **Realistic** - Learning takes lots of time.
+You may pick up a new skill here or there, but in the IC timespan covered by a typical MUSH at a 1:1 time ratio, character skills aren't going to meaningfully change.

 The default config in FS3 Core is geared toward a Realistic advancement.
 You get lots of points in chargen to start off cool if you want to be an expert, but don't expect dramatic changes during the game.